HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Path to the value of the birth sex extension in US Core Patient, whose local name is birthsex:
+* Path to the value of the birth sex extension in US Core Patient, whose local slice name is birthsex:

   ```
   extension[birthsex].valueCode